dwyl/learn-tape/README.md

 #### Export the `calculateChange` Function

-Right now our `change-calculator.js` file does not _contain_ anything, so when it's `require`'d in the test we get a error: `TypeError: calculateChange is not a function`
+Right now our `change-calculator.js` file does not _contain_ anything, <br />
+so when it's `require`'d in the test we get a error:
+`TypeError: calculateChange is not a function`

 We can "fix" this by _exporting_ a function. add a single line to `change-calculator.js`: